Columbia (supercontinent)

-Columbia, also known as Nuna or Hudsonland, is a hypothetical ancient supercontinent.
-It was first proposed by John J.W.
-Rogers and M. Santosh in 2002 and is thought to have existed approximately (Ma), in the Paleoproterozoic era.
-The assembly of the supercontinent was likely completed during global-scale collisional events from 2,100 to 1,800 Ma.
+Columbia, also known as Nuna or Hudsonland, is a hypothetical ancient supercontinent first proposed in 2002 by geologists John J. W. Rogers and M. Santosh, thought to have existed approximately (Ma) in the Paleoproterozoic era.
+The assembly of the supercontinent was likely completed during global-scale collisional events from 2,100 to 1,800 Ma during the Orosirian period.

 Columbia consisted of proto-cratons that made up the cores of the continents of Laurentia, Baltica, Ukrainian Shield, Amazonian Craton, Australia, and possibly Siberia, North China, and Kalaharia as well.
 The evidence of Columbia's existence is provided by geological and paleomagnetic data.

 Size and location

 Columbia is estimated to have been approximately 12,900 km from north to south at its broadest part.
 The eastern coast of India was attached to western North America, with southern Australia against western Canada.
 In the Paleoproterozoic most of South America was rotated such that the western edge of modern-day Brazil lined up with eastern North America, forming a continental margin that extended into the southern edge of Scandinavia.